ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

-We can check the transaction’s status by running the example script with [`platform.getTxStatus`](/docs/reference/avalanchego/p-chain/api.md#platformgettxstatus) or looking up the validtor directly on the [explorer](https://subnets-test.avax.network/validators/NodeID-JXJNyJXhgXzvVGisLkrDiZvF938zJxnT5).
+We can check the transaction’s status by running the example script with [`platform.getTxStatus`](/docs/reference/avalanchego/p-chain/api.md#platformgettxstatus) or looking up the validator directly on the [explorer](https://subnets-test.avax.network/validators/NodeID-JXJNyJXhgXzvVGisLkrDiZvF938zJxnT5).

 ![Added Validator](/img/validator-avalanchejs-3.png)